Salary Increase: Consider doctors demand – Austin Gamey to government

-Labour Expert, Austin Gamey has urged government to consider the demand for review of the conditions of service of the Ghana Medical Association (GMA).
+A Labour Expert, Mr Austin Gamey, has urged the government to consider the demand for review of the conditions of service of the Ghana Medical Association (GMA).

 “At the moment, all workers are suffering income erosion.
 It is not because of mischief but because Ghana is having a real problem with the value of the Cedi.
 Their employer should understand them and allay their fears,” he said.